History of Peru: The Ochenio (1948–1956)

-In a military coup on 27 October, Gen. Manuel A. Odría became the new president.
+In a military coup on 27 October 1948, general Manuel A. Odría became the new president.
 Odría's presidency was known as the Ochenio.
 He cracked down on APRA members and sympathizers, momentarily pleasing the oligarchy and all others on the right, but followed a populist course that won him great favor with the poor and lower classes.
 A thriving economy allowed him to indulge in expensive but crowd-pleasing social policies.
 At the same time, however, civil rights were severely restricted and corruption was rampant throughout his régime.

 It was feared that his dictatorship would run indefinitely, so it came as a surprise when Odría allowed new elections.
 During this time, Fernando Belaúnde Terry started his political career, and led the slate submitted by the National Front of Democratic Youth.
 After the National Election Board refused to accept his candidacy, he led a massive protest, and the striking image of Belaúnde walking with the flag was featured by news magazine Caretas the following day, in an article entitled "Así Nacen Los Lideres" ("Thus Are Leaders Born").
 Belaúnde's 1956 candidacy was ultimately unsuccessful, as the dictatorship-favored right-wing candidacy of Manuel Prado Ugarteche took first place.